wp-plugins/twitter-feed-afo/readme.txt

 * Click the Generate Access Token button and your access token and key will be created.
 * You need to enter all these data at the plugin's settings page.

+= Twitter Feed PRO =
+There is a PRO version of this plugin that supports twitter feeds from multiple accounts.
+Customize the look of the twitter feed widget.
+You can get it <a href="http://aviplugins.com/twitter-feed-pro/" target="_blank">here</a> in <strong>USD 2.00</strong>

+* Select Background color, Link color, Link hover color, Link hover style etc so that the twitter feed matches with your template styles.
+* Use Shortcode to display twitter feeds in your page.
+* Use function to display twitter feeds in your template file.
+Click <a href="http://aviplugins.com/twitter-feed-pro/" target="_blank">here</a> for full details.

 > Get a <a href="http://aviplugins.com/get-quote.php">quote</a> for creating your own custom plugin.

 == Installation ==